stuberman/fc-sp-priority-list_lotus/features/flexible-scheduler.md

 ## Description

-The current lotus scheduler implementation has certain downsides that does not allow a storage provider to get the max. out of the hardware they are running.
+The current lotus scheduler implementation has certain downsides that does not allow a storage providers to get the max. out of the hardware they are running.
 Having a general implementation that works on top of resource availability is great and should be kept.
 A flexible scheduler should aim to amend the current implementation and allow for storage providers to replace it with their own scheduler logic.

 ## Related Discussions/Issues/etc.